payola/Payola/README.md

 }
 ```

+For some purposes, customizing the serialization process is necessary - it has proven useful to skip or add some fields of the object, etc. - this lead to serialization rules.
+For example, you might want to hide an implementation detail that a class' private fields are prefixed with an underscore (`_`) - it is possible to do so simply by adding a new `BasicSerializationRule`, where you can define a class (or trait) whose fields should be serialized (e.g. you want to serialize only fields of a common superclass, ignoring fields of subclasses), a list of fields that should be omitted (transient fields) and a list of field name aliases (a map of string &rarr; string translations).

+The rules are applied in the same order as they are added to the serializer.
+You can explore additional serialization rules in our generated [docset](#gen-doc).

 <a name="s2js"></a>
 ## Project payola/s2js

-In order to implement whole application in one language and to get around code duplication that arises during development of rich internet applications (duplication of domain class declarations), we decided to use a tool that compiles Scala code to JavaScript.
-First of all, we investigated the tools that are already there:
+In order to implement the whole application in one language and to get around code duplication that arises during development of rich internet applications (duplication of domain class declarations), we decided to use a tool that compiles Scala code to JavaScript.
+First of all, we have investigated tools that already exist:

 - [https://github.com/alvaroc1/s2js](https://github.com/alvaroc1/s2js)
 - [http://scalagwt.github.com/](http://scalagwt.github.com/)
 - [https://github.com/efleming969/scalosure](https://github.com/efleming969/scalosure)

-The first two unfortunately didn't suite our needs, mostly because they're still in a development phase and could be marked experimental.
-The build process of Scala+GWT seemed to be difficultly integratable into our build system.
-And complexity of the tool (e.g. the compilation process) discouraged us from potential modifications of our own.
+The first two unfortunately didn't match our needs, mostly because they're still in a development phase and could be marked experimental.
+The build process of Scala+GWT seemed to be integrable into our build system only with huge difficulties and complexity of the tool (e.g. the compilation process) discouraged us from potential modifications of our own.
 The third one, Scalosure, successor of the s2js, appealed to us the most thanks to its integration of [Google Closure Library](http://closure-library.googlecode.com/svn/docs/index.html) and relative lightweightness.
-Stopped development of the Scalosure was definitely disadvantage number one.
+Abandoned development of the Scalosure, however, was definitely disadvantage number one.

-So we commenced with the Scalosure, but rather sooner than later, we got to a point where we had to modify and extend the tool itself.
+We have commenced with Scalosure, but rather sooner than later, we got to a point where we had to modify and extend the tool itself.
 As we dug deeper and deeper into the Scalosure, we started to dislike its implementation.
-Having in mind that core of the Scalosure was just about 1000 LOC (including many duplicities), we decided to start on a green field and implement our own, yet heavily inspired by the Scalosure.
+Having in mind that the core of Scalosure was just about 1000 LOC (including many duplicities), we have decided to start fresh and implement our own tool, heavily inspired by Scalosure.

 To make everything work, not only the [Scala to JavaScript compiler](#compiler) is necessary.
-One often needs to use already existing JavaScript libraries without a necessity to rewrite them into Scala.
+One often needs to use already existing JavaScript libraries without the necessity to rewrite them to Scala.
 That's what the [adapters project](#adapters) is for.
-The somehow opposite direction is usage of classes from the [Scala Library](http://www.scala-lang.org/api/current/index.html#package) which can't be currently compiled using any compiler, nor ours.
+The somehow opposite direction is usage of classes from the [Scala Library](http://www.scala-lang.org/api/current/index.html#package) which can't be currently compiled using any compiler, not even ours.
 So the [runtime project](#runtime) contains simplified mirrors of the Scala Library classes compilable to JavaScript.
-There are also our own classes that are needed during s2js runtime both in the browser and on the server.
+There are also our own classes that are needed for the s2js runtime both in the browser and on the server.

 Note that the tool was created just to match the requirements of Payola, so there are many gaps in implementation and ad-hoc solutions.
 Supported adapters and Scala Library classes are only those, we needed.